Emmett Till

 An Emmett Till Memorial Commission was established in the early 21st century.
-The Sumner County Courthouse was restored and includes the Emmett Till Interpretive Center.
+The county courthouse in Sumner was restored and includes the Emmett Till Interpretive Center.
 Fifty-one sites in the Mississippi Delta are memorialized as associated with Till.
-The Emmett Till Antilynching Act, an American law which makes lynching a federal hate crime, was signed into law on March 29, 2022 by President Joe Biden.
+The Emmett Till Antilynching Act, an American law which makes lynching a federal hate crime, was signed into law on March 29, 2022, by President Joe Biden.

 Early childhood

-Emmett Till was born in 1941 in Chicago; he was the son of Mamie Carthan (1921–2003) and Louis Till (1922–1945).
-Emmett's mother Mamie was born in the small Delta town of Webb, Mississippi.
+Emmett Till was born to Mamie and Louis Till on July 25, 1941, in Chicago.
+Emmett's mother, Mamie [née Carthan], was born in the small Delta town of Webb, Mississippi.
 The Delta region encompasses the large, multi-county area of northwestern Mississippi in the watershed of the Yazoo and Mississippi rivers.
 When Carthan was two years old, her family moved to Argo, Illinois, near Chicago, as part of the Great Migration of rural black families out of the South to the North to escape violence, lack of opportunity and unequal treatment under the law.
 Argo received so many Southern migrants that it was named "Little Mississippi"; Carthan's mother's home was often used by other recent migrants as a way station while they were trying to find jobs and housing.